Baclofen for Alcohol Withdrawal

 Looking for Help?

-Footprints to Recovery treatment centers provide comprehensive, evidence-based treatment for substance use disorders.
+Footprints to Recovery treatment centers provide comprehensive, research-based treatment for substance use disorders.
 After your initial assessment, our team will create a treatment plan that fits your unique needs and situation.
 Don’t wait to get help.
 The short- and long-term effects of baclofen and alcohol can be dangerous.
 Call today and start on the path to recovery.

 Medically Reviewed by Lindsay Hutchison, MS, LPC, LCADC